I typically see teams in one of 4 stages when adopting Agile practices.

 So now, the first couple of days are spent on requirements, the next couple of days are spent on design, most of the remaining days are spent on coding and they reserve the last day for testing.
 Now it’s taking 4 weeks to complete a user story, but of course the testers are not happy.
 They are complaining that the team can’t spend most of the Sprint coding and then just dump everything on them on the last day and expect them to quickly turn things around and have them ready to go.

 The Parallel Sprints

-Teams here understand that requirements and design in Scrum are progressively elaborated on and this is an ongoing activity that happens in product backlog refinement.
+Teams here understand that requirements and design in Scrum are progressively elaborated on and this is an ongoing activity that happens in Product Backlog Refinement.
 So, what remains is coding and testing.
-However, due to time consuming testing activities, we setup parallel Sprints, 1 for coding and 1 for testing, with the coding sprint feeding the testing sprint, and the next coding sprint feeding the next testing sprint, and so forth.
-One team focuses on coding and keep coding from one Sprint to the next, while the other team is focuses on testing and is testing what was coded in the previous Sprint.
+However, due to time consuming testing activities, we setup parallel Sprints, one for coding and one for testing, with the coding Sprint feeding the testing Sprint, and the next coding Sprint feeding the next testing Sprint, and so forth.
+One team focuses on coding and keeps coding from one Sprint to the next, while the other team is focused on testing and is testing what was coded in the previous Sprint.
 Any bugs found in a testing Sprint get fixed in the next coding Sprint.
 Now it takes between 4 to 6 weeks to complete a story.
 Better, but not quite were we want to be at.